 - 1. Concerns should be addressed initially with the classroom teacher and/or the teacher directly involved with the particular situation. - 2.
-If not satisfied with the result, communication with the building principal would be appropriate. - 3.
-If the problem is not resolved after a reasonable period of time, oral and written communication could be made with the Director of K-12 Educational Programs.
+If not satisfied with the result, communication with the building principal would be appropriate.

+3. If the problem is not resolved after a reasonable period of time, oral and written communication could be made with the Assistant Superintendent.